About us

 Hyundai Trans Kazakhstan, a subsidiary of Astana Motors, is a full-cycle plant for the production of Hyundai passenger cars.

 The plant has a production capacity of 50 thousand cars annually.
 In 2022, the plant produced 37,205 cars, in 2023, 48,857 cars.
-In 2024, 45,410 cars were manufactured.
-Since 2020, the company has produced 165,595 cars in total.
+In 2024, 45,410 cars.
+In 2025, 52 040 cars were manufactured.
+Since 2020, the plant has produced 217,635 cars in total.

 Hyundai Trans Kazakhstan performs all operations in strict compliance with the approved production process of Hyundai Motor Company.
 Each car is tested for compliance with Hyundai international standards.

-The first stage of this upgrade, which included construction of a new workshop and a Pre-Delivery Inspection (PDI) workshop, was completed in July 2024.
-As a result, the production area of Hyundai Trans Kazakhstan increased by 6000 square meters to expand the total area of the plant to 40,000 square meters.
+In November 2023, Astana Motors started a project to expand the production facilities and modernize the workshops.
+The first phase of modernization, including the construction of a new workshop and a PDI (pre-delivery inspection) workshop, was completed in July 2024.
+As a result, the production area of Hyundai Trans Kazakhstan grew by 6,000 sq. meters, bringing the total area of the plant to 40,000 sq. meters.

 History